BlueQuartzSoftware/DREAM3DSuperbuild/docs/Making_an_SDK_Windows.md

 A compatible compiler needs to be installed on your system to be able to build DREAM.3D.

 This tutorial uses Visual Studio to build an SDK from DREAM3DSuperbuild.
 Ensure you have the proper Version of Visual Studio installed.
-Versions 2013 and 2015 are supported in this release and should be usable.
-Both the **Pro** and **Community** versions will work.
-The **Express** version of 2013 is known to work but not extensively tested.
+Versions 2015 and 2017 are supported in this release and should be usable.
+Both the **Professional** and **Community** versions will work.

 For more information, please visit [Installing a Compiler Suite](http://dream3d.bluequartz.net/binaries/Help/DREAM3D/compiler_suite.html).